-Newly published research has revealed one more tool for reversing osteoporosis.
-And the good news is that you can easily incorporate this new approach to improving bone quality and density into your current bone-healthy habits.
+Research has revealed one more tool for reversing osteoporosis.
+The good news is that you can easily incorporate this new approach to improving bone quality and density into your current bone-healthy habits.

 It has to do with controlling the accumulation of senescent cells, which are cells that have stopped dividing due to damage or aging.
 In today’s article, you’ll learn about the negative impact of senescent cells on your bones and two natural compounds that science has confirmed can effectively eliminate them, helping to prevent and reverse bone loss.